dfinance/move-tools/resource-viewer/README.md

 - Move-like text
 - JSON

-_Structure of the output in JSON is described in the scheme, which can be obtained by calling with the `--json-schema` parameter._
+_The structure of the output in JSON is described in the scheme, which can be obtained by calling with the `--json-schema` parameter._

 #### `Move`-like example: